Common Name: Field Bindweed

 Provincial Designation: Noxious

-Field bindweed is native to Eurasia and was probably introduced to North America as a contaminant in crop seeds.
-The exact time of introduction is unknown, but it was an established weed in the U.S. by the early 1800s.
+Field bindweed is native to Eurasia and was most likely introduced to North America as a contaminant in crop seeds.

 The vines of these plants typically climb and out-shade native species.
 It has the ability to form dense mats in agricultural areas smothering crops and clogging harvest machinery.